Yaw Frimpong-Manso

 Yaw Frimpong-Manso (born 10 March 1951) is a Ghanaian theologian, Biblical scholar, and Presbyterian minister.
 He served as the Moderator of the General Assembly of Presbyterian Church of Ghana from 2004 to 2010.

 Early life and education

 Frimpong-Manso was born on 10 March 1951 to Opanin Osei Akwasi and Mercy Amma Akyama at Domi, a town in the Ashanti Region of Ghana.
 He had both his primary and secondary education in Ghana from 1957 to 1970.
 In 1971, he entered Wesley College, Kumasi where he obtained his Teachers' Training Certificate in 1973.
 In 1979, he pursued a Diploma program at the Trinity Theological Seminary, Legon, Ghana completing in 1982.
 From 1985 to 1988, he studied at the University of Ghana, where he obtained his bachelor's degree in Religions and Sociology, graduating with an honours 2:1 degree.
-From 1990 to 1995, Frimpong-Manso was able to pursue a master's degree and a doctorate in Old Testament and Hebrew at the University of Aberdeen's Hebrew and Semitic Languages Department through a fellowship frpm the Langham Trust and Tearfund.
+From 1990 to 1995, Frimpong-Manso was able to pursue a master's degree and a doctorate in Old Testament and Hebrew at the University of Aberdeen's Hebrew and Semitic Languages Department through a fellowship from the Langham Trust and Tearfund.